Syrph/BCB_2022/_sources/markdowns/practical_3/practical_3.md

 <https://www.zsl.org/conservation/our-priorities/wildlife-back-from-the-brink/animals-on-the-edge>

-We will also try plotting a simple map of IUCN categories so we can visual the risk to our clade across the globe.
+We will also try plotting a simple map of IUCN categories so we can visualise the risk to our clade across the globe.

 ### 2. Preparing data